How to build your own ASP-based system?!: Extending ASP with difference constraints

 Next, let us discuss the semantic principles guiding our implementation.
-Recall from Section~\ref{sec:semantics} that theory atoms may have different semantic properties, either defined or external depending upon their occurrence, or their logical connection to the constraint they represent, either strict or non-strict.
-In \parencite{jakaosscscwa17a}, we discussed the four different resulting settings and concluded that the combinations of \emph{strict} and \emph{external} as well as \emph{non-strict} and \emph{defined} are the most intuitive combinations for difference constraints (although this may differ in other contexts).
+Recall from Section~\ref{sec:semantics} that theory atoms may have different semantic properties, either defined or external depending upon their occurrence, or either strict or non-strict depending upon their logical relation to the represented constraint.
+For difference constraints, the combinations of \emph{strict} and \emph{external} as well as \emph{non-strict} and \emph{defined} appear to be the most intuitive combinations~\cite{jakaosscscwa17a}.